 Mary Anne Fitzpatrick

-Associate Vice President and Vice Provost for Special Academic Initiatives
+Dean, Educational Foundation Distinguished Professor of Psychology Associate Vice President and Vice Provost for Special Academic Initiatives

-An active member of the Council of Colleges of Arts and Sciences (CCAS) since 1983, Dean Fitzpatrick is currently the President (2012-2013).
-Most notably, in 2012 Fitzpatrick was named a fellow of the American Association for the Advancement of Sciences (AAAS).
-A past President of the International Communication Association, Fitzpatrick received its 2001 Career Achievement Award for sustained excellence in communication research.
+Previous to her appointment at the University of South Carolina, Mary Anne served as Deputy Dean for the College of Letters and Science (2002-2004), Vice Provost and Special Assistant to the Chancellor (1999-2001) on Distributed Learning, and Senior Associate Dean in L&S (1997-2001) at the University of Wisconsin-Madison where she also held the WARF Kellett Professorship.
+Fitzpatrick was named (2012) a fellow of the American Association for the Advancement of Sciences (AAAS).
+A past President of the International Communication Association (ICA), Fitzpatrick received its 2001 Career Achievement Award for sustained excellence in communication research.
 In 1993, she was elected a Fellow of the same association, one of only 25 in the world at the time.
+Fitzpatrick also served as the President of the Council of Colleges of Arts and Sciences, the largest Arts and Sciences Deans Association in America (2012-2013).
 An internationally recognized authority on interpersonal communication, Fitzpatrick is the author of over 100 articles, chapters and books.
 The NIH, NIMH, and the Spencer Foundation have supported her research.
-She is often invited to give lectures and presentations in this country and abroad, and to consult with government and educational institutions.
+An award winning teacher, she is often invited to give lectures and presentations in this country and abroad, and to consult with government and educational institutions.